Practical Concurrent and Parallel Programming, MSc CS

 - USE software tools for accelerated testing and analysis of concurrency problems in Java software

-- CONTRAST different communication mechanisms (shared mutable memory, transactional memory, message passing)
+- COMPARE different communication mechanisms (shared mutable memory and message passing)

 The student will receive the grade NA (not approved) at the ordinary exam, if the mandatory activities are not approved and the student will use an exam attempt.